 - Making Learning Fun has printable books on a variety of subjects.
 You have to print each page separately, but it's well worth the effort.

-- Nellie Edge offers a selection 'Little Books' you can print and fold.
+- Nellie Edge offers a selection of 'Little Books' you can print and fold.
 Each book is only eight pages long.
 These books are also fun for kids to color.
 Collections include several nursery rhymes and some Spanish titles.

 - First-School has printable mini books about alphabets and letters.
-These books are fun to color, as well.
+These books are fun to color as well.